 Does cold calling in recruitment work?

 Cold calling in recruitment is not effective anymore; those days are long gone.
-You might have heard this quite a lot in recent times, but it couldn’t be farther from the truth.
+You might have heard this recently, but it couldn’t be farther from the truth.
 In most recruiting agency environments, cold calling is an untapped opportunity to get new leads and win recruiting projects.

 How do you write a cold call script?

-Your recruiting message should ultimately answer why your company is a great place for that candidate to work, and reference how their interests align with your key value propositions.
-You can even reference how it felt when you were just starting out in your career, or at your current company.
+Your recruiting message should ultimately answer why your company is an excellent place for that candidate to work and reference how their interests align with your key value propositions.
+You can even reference how it felt when you were starting in your career or at your current company.

 What is a good recruitment message?

-I see that you recently started a new position, so I know you may not be looking right now, but you may know someone who would be interested in this great opportunity.
-I’d love to tell you about the opportunity we have on the table, and see if you may know any quality candidates who may be interested
+I see you recently started a new position, so I know you may not be looking right now, but you may know someone interested in this great opportunity.
+I’d love to tell you about our opportunity and see if you know any quality candidates who may be interested.

 How do I talk to a recruiter on the phone?

-When answering the phone while you are job hunting, answer it professionally, speak clearly, slowly and annunciate your answers – stay away from slurred speech, slang and saying things like ‘hunh? ‘ When you need something repeated, a better way to reply is – ‘I am sorry, can you please repeat that’.
+When answering the phone while you are job hunting, answer it professionally, speak slowly, and annunciate your answers – stay away from slurred speech, slang, and saying things like ‘hunh? ‘ When you need something repeated, a better way to reply is – ‘I am sorry, can you please repeat that.’

 What are recruiter calls like?

-While some recruiters may go by the book when it comes to phone screening, my calls are typically spontaneous and free-flowing.
+While some recruiters may go by the book regarding phone screening, my calls are typically spontaneous and free-flowing.
 Once a candidate opens up and answers a question, I answer follow-up questions based on their answer.
 Doing so helps to get to know who the candidate is while keeping them on their toes.